openand-inc/waut.ch/README.md

 -----

-ARM32 variants of Android only Donut 1.6+
+ARM variants of Android only Donut 1.6+

 Please uninstall either Seeder or CrossBreeder prior to using this.